 In 1958, the South Carolina Bar Association and the School of Law faculty established “Memory Hold the Door,” to preserve for the inspiration of future generations the spirit and the high ethical and professional standards of past leaders of the legal profession — by acclaiming and extolling their virtues.
+The South Carolina Bar Foundation continues to graciously contribute to the Memory Hold the Door Endowment Fund to honor all those memorialized.
 The University of South Carolina provided memorial books of finest quality and a handsome glass-topped mahogany repository.

 Memorial sketches of those selected to be memorialized are inscribed in a book.
 One page is turned each day; thus each sketch is displayed in rotation.